 Driving without a driver’s license is a criminal offense in California.

-If you receive a citation for driving without a license, a court date will be scheduled for you and you or your attorney must attend.
+If you receive a citation for driving without a license, a court date will be scheduled for you.
+You or your attorney MUST attend.
 The failure to appear at the court date will result in the judge issuing a bench warrant for your arrest.

 While it is a Minor Offense, driving without a license is still a Misdemeanor.
 Any conviction you receive will appear on your criminal record.

 If you consult with an attorney at Fix-A-Ticket, you could avoid a conviction and even get the infraction dismissed altogether.